 Did social media kill blogging?

-It’s true that social media did cause a shift in the blogging world.
-Influencer bloggers shifted to social media sites like Instagram, Snapchat, and TikTok.
+Social media did indeed cause a shift in the blogging world.
+Influencer bloggers, some of them highly paid bloggers, shifted to social media sites like Instagram, Snapchat, and TikTok.
 Now in 2021, it’s hard to even find influencers who even have a blog.

 What about videos and podcasts?